 With this solution you will not be able to see your custom folders (labels) anymore.
 The workaround is to add [Gmail]/ in front of the label’s name.

-After using it for a while I ended up not hiding [Gmail] folder.
+After using it for a while I ended up not using the solution above to hide [Gmail] folder.
 I found it convenient that folders that I don’t use as often (Sent Mail, All Mail, Spam) can be collapsed, reducing vertical height of the account in the folder pane.